Unlocking [CLS] Features for Continual Post-Training: Experiments

-In this section, we compare TOSCA to other state-of-the-art methods on six benchmark datasets and different pre-trained backbones. \cref{tab:in21k} reports the accuracy after the final learning stage with ViT-B/16-IN21K for different methods.
-Our approach achieves the best performance among all six benchmarks, substantially outperforming the current state-of-the-art methods, i.e. EASE, and MOS which is \textit{not} completely exemplar-free due to replay generation for classifier alignment.
-We also report the incremental performance trend over the training sessions for different methods in \cref{fig:in1k}.
-We find TOSCA outperforms the runner-up method by $4\% - 12\%$ on CIFAR100, ImageNet-R, and ImageNet-A as highlighted in the annotations at the end of each image.
-Additionally, we also compare TOSCA with a traditional 100-epoch joint training as an upper-bound.
-Although joint training still leads, our approach remains highly close and demonstrates competitive performance by training only a single lightweight module per task.
-These results indicate that TOSCA is a versatile approach, effective in enhancing performance with various backbones.
-Please see our \cref{Additional Results} for more experimental results.
+We compare TOSCA with leading state-of-the-art continual learning methods across six benchmark datasets and multiple pre-trained foundation models. \cref{tab:in21k} summarizes the final-stage accuracy using ViT-B/16 pre-trained on IN21K for each method.
+TOSCA consistently achieves the highest performance across all six benchmarks, significantly surpassing existing approaches such as EASE and MOS.
+Notably, MOS relies on replay generation for classifier alignment and is therefore not strictly replay-free, whereas TOSCA achieves superior results without requiring a replay.
+To further examine learning dynamics, we report the incremental performance trends over successive training sessions in \cref{fig:in1k}.
+Across datasets, TOSCA outperforms the next-best methods by $4\%-12\%$ on CIFAR100, ImageNet-R, and ImageNet-A, as indicated by the annotations at the end of learning sessions.
+These improvements are particularly pronounced on out-of-distribution datasets, highlighting TOSCA’s robustness and capacity to generalize under distributional shifts.
+Please see our \cref{Additional Results} for more results.